-- NOTE: Always use a flywheel strap wrench or holding tool to hold flywheel when loosening or tightening flywheel screw.
+NOTE: Always use a flywheel strap wrench or holding tool to hold flywheel when loosening or tightening flywheel screw.
 Do not use any type of bar or wedge to hold flywheel.
-Use of such tools could cause flywheel to become cracked or damaged. - NOTE: Always use a flywheel puller to remove flywheel from crankshaft.
+Use of such tools could cause flywheel to become cracked or damaged.

+NOTE: Always use a flywheel puller to remove flywheel from crankshaft.
 Do not strike crankshaft or flywheel, as these parts could become cracked or damaged.
-Striking puller or crankshaft can cause crank gear to move, affecting crankshaft end play.
+Striking puller or crankshaft can cause crank gear to move, affecting crankshaft endplay.

-- 1. Use a flywheel strap wrench or holding tool (see Tools and Aids) to hold flywheel and loosen screw securing flywheel to crankshaft. - 2.
-Remove screw and washer. - 3.
-Use a puller to remove flywheel from crankshaft. - 4.
-Remove woodruff key from crankshaft.
+- Use a flywheel strap wrench or holding tool to hold flywheel and loosen screw securing flywheel to crankshaft - Remove screw and washer. - Use a puller to remove flywheel from crankshaft. - 4.
+Remove woodruff key.

-Inspect flywheel for cracks and flywheel keyway for damage.
+Inspect flywheel for cracks, and flywheel keyway for damage.
 Replace flywheel if it is cracked.
 Replace flywheel, crankshaft, and key if flywheel key is sheared or keyway is damaged.

 Inspect ring gear for cracks or damage.
-Kohler does not provide ring gear as a serviceable part.
+Kohler does not provide ring gears as a serviceable part.
 Replace flywheel if ring gear is damaged.